Ukraine faces severe cold blast as it fights Russian invasion

 Colder-than-normal air has hovered over Ukraine since Monday, with temperatures averaging 4 to 8 degrees (2 to 4.5 Celsius) below normal.

 “Cold weather indeed affected civilians, who [were] trying to flee the war zone,” Tatiana Adamenko, head of Agrometeorological Department of the Hydrometeorological center of Ukraine in Kyiv, wrote in an email.
-Adamenko corresponded with The Post through Inbal Becker-Reshef, professor at University of Maryland and director of NASA Harvest, which collaborates with the Ukrainian hydrometeorological center for crop forecasting.
+Adamenko corresponded with The Washington Post through Inbal Becker-Reshef, University of Maryland professor and program director of NASA Harvest, which collaborates with the Ukrainian hydrometeorological center for crop forecasting.

 The official Ukrainian Hydrometeorological Center website has been unresponsive for several days.
-Adamenko said standard meteorological information is still coming in and is saved on their server, but only from the stations that are not being occupied by the enemy forces.
-She said sometimes they use data from the German meteorological service.
+Adamenko said standard meteorological information is still coming in and is saved on its server, but only from the stations that are not being occupied by the enemy forces.
+She said sometimes the center uses data from the German meteorological service.
 However, weather information for the Ukrainian army is being provided by the military hydrometeorological service, with which she does not have a connection.

 “Situation is very not safe here,” wrote Adamenko, who reported an air alarm was going off at the time.

 This week’s extreme cold comes in stark contrast to unusually warm temperatures in February.
-Data from 17 Ukrainian ground weather stations indicated temperatures in February were several degrees Celsius above normal averaged over the month.
-Many weather stations had interrupted service near the end of February, but satellite data also shows above average temperatures into March.
+Data from 17 Ukrainian ground weather stations indicated temperatures in February were several degrees above normal averaged over the month.
+Many weather stations had interrupted service near the end of February, but satellite data also shows above-average temperatures into March.

 “It has been unusually warm in Ukraine.
 They had a period with about 5 degrees [Celsius] plus [above average] for a few consecutive days over February.
 That is unusual because usually it’s below 0 during this [time of the] year,” said Daniel Müller, a geographer and agricultural economist at the Leibniz Institute of Agricultural Development in Transition Economies.
-“This indeed contributed to an early thawing of the soils that might have created problems for the heavy armor of the Russians and that sort of get stuck in the mud.”
+“This indeed contributed to an early thawing of the soils that might have created problems for the heavy armor of the Russians."

 Warmer February temperatures have favored an earlier onset — potentially two weeks earlier than normal, said Müller — of a regional mud season called rasputitsa.
 Rasputitsa occurs twice a year: once in autumn as the rain falls and once in the spring as the snow melts.
 During rasputitsa, unpaved roads become muddy, sticky messes that can slow down even large tanks.

-“There's this clay underneath the topsoil, which prevents the water from draining further down, and that's why sort of the humidity accumulates in the upper soil layers.
-That's why this becomes extremely muddy,” said Müller.
+“There’s this clay underneath the topsoil, which prevents the water from draining further down, and that’s why sort of the humidity accumulates in the upper soil layers.
+That’s why this becomes extremely muddy,” Müller said.
 “Entire regions in southern Belarus, southern European Russia are famous for these mud conditions, this rasputitsa, in spring and autumn.”

 In Ukraine, Müller said rasputitsa occurs in the northern region in the mixed coniferous broad-leaved forest zone such as in the Polesian lowlands, where Lviv is located, and in the forest steppe zone, where Kyiv is located.
 He said it doesn’t typically occur in the drier steppe and black soil region in the south, such as near Crimea.